CIEE-Living-Data-Project/predicting_species_abundance/data/data_processing/_README.md

 -   `log.prop.change.full.data.RDS` created in `scripts/data_processing/Portion.Change.R`.
 This .RDS file contains all the cleaned pair information with resolved taxonomy, does not include interaction data.
 This is an intermediary file

 -   `log.prop.change.interactions.RDS` is created in the `scripts/data_processing/Data.processing.R` script.
+It integrates interaction information with the `log.prop.change.with.meta.RDS`data file.
+This is an outdated version of the file

+-   `log.prop.change.interactions.UPDATED.RDS` is created in the `scripts/data_processing/Data.processing.R` script.
+It integrates interaction information with the `log.prop.change.with.meta.RDS`data file.
+This is the updated version of the file

-It integrates interaction information with the `log.prop.change.with.meta.RDS`data file
+-   `log.prop.change.interactions.hypenated.RDS` is created in the `scripts/data_processing/Data.processing.R` script.
+It integrates hyphenated interaction information with the `log.prop.change.with.meta.RDS`data file

--   log.prop.change.with.meta.BETWEEN.w.taxa.RDS created in `scripts/data_processing/Portion.Change.R`.
+-   `log.prop.change.with.meta.BETWEEN.w.taxa.RDS` created in `scripts/data_processing/Portion.Change.R`.
 This .RDS file contains cleaned pair information, with resolved taxonomy, for genus pairs found only between different studies

 -   `log.prop.change.with.meta.RDS` contains the log propotional change for all bio pairs, created by Isaac Eckert

--   log.prop.change.with.meta.WITHIN.w.taxa.RDS created in `scripts/data_processing/Portion.Change.R`.
+-   `log.prop.change.with.meta.WITHIN.w.taxa.RDS` created in `scripts/data_processing/Portion.Change.R`.
 This .RDS file contains cleaned pair information, with resolved taxonomy, for genus pairs found only within the same study

 -   `outdated/` folder containing outdated data files that were created during early stages of data processing.

+- `taxa_assignment/` folder containing .csv files on taxa assignments

 -   `within.studies.overlap.RDS` contains overlap within study ID with at least 10 overlapping years, only accounting for pairs where each species comes from same study ID, Created by Isaac Eckert